mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 the following factors and then consult the Attack Effectiveness table for the final Damage Multiple:

-- Subtract the target ship’s Defensive DM from the Offensive DM of the attacking ship for the base Attack Factor.
+- Subtract the target ship's Defensive DM from the Offensive DM of the attacking ship for the base Attack Factor.
 - Add +1 if attacking a target at Short range.
-- Subtract -2 if attacking a target at Long range or

-subtract -4 if the target is at Very Long range.
+- Subtract -2 if attacking a target at Long range or subtract -4 if the target is at Very Long range.

-- Subtract -2 if attacking a target (or squadron of

-targets) who are each less than 100 tons in size with any weapon other than turrets or barbettes.
+- Subtract -2 if attacking a target (or squadron of targets) who are each less than 100 tons in size with any weapon other than turrets or barbettes.

-The result is then compared to the Attack Effectiveness table and the weapon system’s Damage is modified as shown.
+The result is then compared to the Attack Effectiveness table and the weapon system's Damage is modified as shown.

 Note that all weapon systems cannot attack a target